rhilconsultants/openshift/workshops/Intro to OpenShift/Exercise-3/Exercise-3.md

   user:
     token: 18JdLxcf-f5FlBRPV0nwLGHhLzjTHfmUi5ZRpPKAobM
 ```
+( Do you see something I did not mentioned ? )

 As you can see this is a example of a YAML file which contains all the necessary information regarding our current and Past logins.